SOMETIMES, I just want to find something of untold pagan power, and like, rub it.

 Now, while Greek’s mainland offers plenty of adventure and chilling material, travelling to Greece, in many ways, is about that island life!
 Most backpackers in Greece (when they’re not unconscious in a Greek hostel) find themselves spending at least a couple of weeks just hopping the Greek Islands and soaking in the rays.

 There are several groups of Greek Islands.
-The Cyclades are the most popular, followed by Crete and the Ionian Islands (West of mainland Greece).
+The Cyclades are the most popular, followed by a trip to Crete and the Ionian Islands (West of mainland Greece).
 The convenient Saronic Gulf Islands are a stone’s throw from Athens, and Athenians visit these islands regularly on the weekends.

 The mainland has a lot to offer too, especially around Thessaloniki, and near the mighty Mount Olympus!
 If you’re backpacking Europe, you won’t want to miss out on what Greece has to offer.